r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 In which case...somebody's gotta show them what it means to hope!
 To wish!

 **Napoleon:**
 No, scratch that!
 Not “somebody”!
-It's gotta be ME! ! !
+It's gotta be ME!!!

 **Narration:**
 The fiery good fellow assumes his gunnery stance and smiles.